bmlott27/oogeo/README.md

 This repository contains several examples of how the Models API can be used to process geographic data.
 The work performed in each example is described below:

+### Geometry Manipulation Example

+The [Geometry Manipulation Example](https://github.com/bmlott27/oogeo/blob/main/notebooks/Geometry%20Manipulation%20Examples.ipynb) demonstrates the basics of creating and manipulating geometries using the Models API, as well as some simple examples of comparing geometries spatially.
+This example only contains a small sample of the wide variety of functions available in the Models API for creating, comparing, and manipulating geometries.

 ### Bus Stop Distance Example

 The [Bus Stop Distance Example](https://github.com/bmlott27/oogeo/blob/main/notebooks/Bus%20Stop%20Example.ipynb) shows how the Models API can be used to find the distance between geometries in two different datasets.
 The example modifies a parcels dataset by adding columns to the table and populating the columns with the name of and distance to the nearest bus stop.
 The bus stop data is stored in a separate dataset and PostGIS functions are used to help compare the data between the tables.